habitat-sh/core-plans/sumologic/README.md

 ## Testing

 For basic build testing, please run test.sh in the Studio.
+This will build the artifact and test to see if the wrapper binary runs, which is what launches Sumologic.
 Unfortunently for adequete testing, you need to provide a valid accessid and accesskey.